-Seven years before March 2013, in 1996, the copper smelter had begun operations in Tuticorin, Tamil Nadu (Newsclick, 2018; Foil Vedanta, 2018).
-Protests against the plant began almost immediately, with hundreds of fishermen blockading the port with their boats, in order to prevent the ships carrying copper ore from unloading in March and October of 1996.
+Vedanta Group’s Sterlite copper smelter unit began operating in Tuticorin, Tamil Nadu in 1996 (Newsclick, 2018; Foil Vedanta, 2018).
+Protests began almost immediately, with hundreds of fishermen blockading the port with their boats in order to prevent the ships carrying copper ore from unloading in March and October of 1996.
 However, this did not prevent operations.
-In July 1997, 165 women in a neighboring factory—Ramesh Flowers, fainted as a result of a toxic gas leak from the plant.
+In July 1997, 165 women in a neighboring factory, Ramesh Flowers, fainted because of a toxic gas leak from Sterlite.
 Some of these women later had miscarriages (Foil Vedanta, 2018).

 The plant’s bad effluent management and sulfur dioxide leaks have since plagued nearby villagers for decades (The News Minute, 2018).
 Sulfur dioxide is a byproduct of smelting and is highly toxic.
 The plant is located beside the Gulf of Mannar, where toxic waste has decimated fish populations and the livelihood of thousands of fishermen (Foil Vedanta, 2018).
 As Fathima Babu of the Anti Killer Sterlite People's Movement reported, “There are lot of environmental dangers as well as health dangers, particularly cancer.
 Almost every house is affected by cancer.
 Children are most affected.
 Throat cancer has increased.
 Eye cancer has also gone up” (The News Minute, 2018).
 Many were unable to breathe properly.
 Some suffered skin problems.